 Don’t Worry: Most metro maps will have a Web Summit sticker next to the stop you need to get off at.
 It’s also pretty easy to spot all the other Web Summiters, and it’s quite hard to get lost.

-Lisbon taxis are super cheap compared to cabs in other European capitals, and you’ll recognise them by their black and turquoise livery.
-Uber is also available in Lisbon, but if you’d prefer not to use it, other apps like Cabify are also available (some of which offer free ride credit when you use them for the first time).
+Lisbon taxis are very affordable compared to cabs in other European capitals, and you’ll recognise them by their black and turquoise livery.
+Uber is also available in Lisbon, but if you’d prefer not to use it, other apps like Bolt are also available (some of which offer free ride credit when you use them for the first time).

 It’s all about the networking